 In a LTERM group you assign one or more LTERMs a connection.
-If a UTM application is to send queued messages to different partner applications depending on which functional area the message belongs to, then a separate LTERM must be assigned to each functional area in the partner application.
+The use of LTERM groups is of value if a UTM application is to send queued messages to different partner applications depending on which functional area the message belongs to.
+In this case, a separate LTERM must be assigned to each functional area in the partner application.